allmonday/pydantic-resolve/README.md

 }
 ```

-### Feature 2: Integrated with aiodataloader:
+## 2: Pydantic-resolve is highly integrated with aiodataloader, it manage the loader lifecycle automatically.

 `pydantic_resolve.Resolver` will handle the lifecycle and injection of loader instance, you don't need to manage it with contextvars any more.

-1. Define DataLoaders, it will run the batch query without generating the `N+1 query` issue:
+### 1. Define DataLoaders, it will run the batch query without generating the `N+1 query` issue:

 ```python
 class FeedbackLoader(DataLoader):